Practical advice on ISO 9001:2015 Clause 6.2 implementation

 Results:

 A set of Quality Objectives chosen by top management.
-Also, the documentation of the actions that have to be taken within the QMS to achieve the chosen Quality Objectives, and these documented in a series of Improvement Projects or similar.
+Also, the documentation of the actions that have to be taken within the QMS to achieve the chosen Quality Objectives are documented in a series of Improvement Projects or similar.

 DON'Ts: Mistakes When Setting Quality Objectives

-Here we address the commonly-made errors that lead to non-compliances being found during ISO 9001 Audits.
+Here, we address the commonly made errors that lead to non-compliance being found during ISO 9001 Audits.
 Some typical errors include:

 - Failure to set measurable objectives.

-- Objectives do not relate to the organization (as documented in fulfilment of Clause 4.1 requirements).
+- Objectives do not relate to the organization (as documented in the fulfillment of Clause 4.1 requirements).

-- Objectives do not relate to the needs and expectations of interested parties (as documented in fulfilment of Clause 4.2 requirements).
+- Objectives do not relate to the needs and expectations of interested parties (as documented in the fulfillment of Clause 4.2 requirements).

 - Failure to monitor and/or review the progress being made in achieving the quality objectives – this is usually documented in a management review report.